Get E-Book

 Backpressure Across Multiple Writers

-In practice, the simplest solution is often to avoid having many concurrent writers to a single stream.
-If you need to aggregate writes from multiple sources, consider using a higher-level abstraction, like a log library that internally coordinates writes, or a stream multiplexer that interleaves data from multiple sources.
+In practice, the simplest design is often to avoid many direct concurrent writers to a single stream.
+If several sources need to feed one destination, use a higher-level abstraction such as a logging library, coordinated queue, or stream multiplexer that owns the interleaving policy.

 Memory Profiling a Writable Stream